chilts/proxie/README.md

-# Proximity #
+# Proxie #

-Proximity is a pluggable and configurable HTTP proxy/server.
+Proxie is a pluggable and configurable HTTP proxy/server.

 ## What does this mean? ##

-It means that you can configure proximity on a per site basis and each site will define which strategy should be employed.
+It means that you can configure proxie on a per site basis and each site will define which strategy should be employed.

-e.g. if you want the entire site for `www.chilts.org` to redirect to `chilts.org`, all you need to do is drop a a proximity config file into `/etc/proximity.d/www-chilts-org.ini`.
+e.g. if you want the entire site for `www.chilts.org` to redirect to `chilts.org`, all you need to do is drop a a proxie config file into `/etc/proxie.d/www-chilts-org.ini`.
 It will look like this:

 ```
 [www.chilts.org]